Business Asset Disposal Relief (BADR) – was 10%, now 14%, rising to 18%

 Entrepreneur’s Relief (BADR) – Qualifying as a business owner

-To claim BADR, several conditions must be met during a 24-month ‘qualifying period’ before you sold the business.
+To claim BADR, several conditions must be met during a 24-month ‘qualifying period’ before you sell the business.

 • During the qualifying period, you owned at least 5% of the capital and voting rights, if the disposal relates to a company.

-• If the business ceased trading, this must have taken place no more than three years before the sale date.
+• If the business ceased trading, this must have occurred no more than three years before the sale date.

 • If you’re selling a ‘going concern’, the business must be financially viable at the time of sale.